 With this service, you don't need to make incoming requests.
-All you need to do is install our Load generator on your On-Premise servers.
-This agent will give your servers a "heartbeat" - by sending outgoing requests to BlazeMeter to check if any tests have been started.
+All you need to do is install our agent on your on-premise servers.
+This agent will give your servers a "heartbeat" by sending outgoing requests to BlazeMeter to check if any tests have been started for this private location.
 If they have, BlazeMeter will respond with instructions for these servers.

 Here are some terms that you'll need to know:

 - Private Location - This is your on-premise environment.
 Formerly known as a 'harbor'.

 - Agent - Any server you install our agent on is an agent within a private location.
 These are your load generators.
 Formerly known as a 'ship'.